South Staffordshire line: Burton-Lichfield-Walsall (Northern Section)

 Track still in situ looking towards Brownhills at Hammerwich.

 Freight used the northern section of the line after closure to passengers and continued to do so until the section from Angelsea Sidings to Ryecroft Junction was closed to all traffic when the last train ran along the line 1984 and the track being lifted two years later.
 A stub from Angelsea Sidings to Lichfield City continued to see usage to serve an oil terminal at Newtown, Brownhills until 2001, when the stub was closed and mothballed by Network Rail.

 The section from Lichfield to Burton is still open for freight traffic and depot returning trains.
 The line sees one passenger service a week though is used for diversions.

 Walsall-Dudley-Stourbridge (Southern Section)

 The closed railway lines that once ran between Dudley port and Dudley's freight liner depot in 2001.

 A picture of Round Oak steel terminal in 2005.

 Despite the withdrawal of all passenger services and the complete closure of the line between Dudley and Bilston by 1968, the southern section of the line was still used by freight as a diversion line and to serve Dudley Freightliner Terminal.
-The terminal closed in the 1989 although the line remained in use until the section between Walsall and Harts Hill on the border of Dudley and Brierley Hill closed in 1993.
+The terminal closed in 1989 although the line remained in use until the section between Walsall and Harts Hill on the border of Dudley and Brierley Hill closed in 1993.